IUDataStructuresCourse/course-web-page-spring-2025/lectures/array-rotation.md

 ### Testing Regular Cases

-To get your bearings, its good to start with a test that captures the common case and that you already know the solution, such as the example above.
+It is good to start with a test that captures the common case and that you already know the solution, such as the example above.

 ```
     @Test